ministryofjustice/security-guidance/guides/data-security-and-privacy-triage-standards.md

 ---
-category: Privacy and Security
 expires: 2020-01-01
 ---

-# Data Security and Privacy in Digital Projects
+# Data Security & Privacy Triage Standards

-## What is this?

-Our digital projects contain important information.
-Serious data breaches might result if we fail to:

--	protect information
--	handle it correctly at all times
--	dispose of it safely when it is no longer required

-Breaches might cause:

--	harm to individuals
--	financial loss to the ministry
--	a loss of confidence in us as an organisation

-For personal data, the new General Data Protection Regulation (GDPR) apply.
-The regulations make the consequences of data breaches very clear.

-To follow the regulations, we must ensure that:

--	we protect data to the best of our organisation’s capabilities
--	we collect data only for described purposes
--	we use data only for the described purposes

-### Why are security and privacy important?

-Breaches can have an adverse effect the relationship between citizen and government.

-Not only do we have a duty to protect citizens data, but the penalties for violations are also severe.
-Under the GDPR, serious infringements can result in fines of up to €20M.

-We must apply appropriate security and privacy protection to all the information we hold and process, at all times.

-We should treat all data as sensitive unless proven otherwise.

-All our projects must follow this ethos.

-### How will it be enforced?

-Within the MOJ, all projects in development should follow a Data Security and Privacy  checklist (here).

-Run tests at project milestones (stage gates), and during project triage.
-These tests ensure that the project follows the checklist consistently and continuously.
-A overview of what to do as the project progresses is (here).

-### Does my project need to follow this?

-Almost certainly.

-GDPR applies only to personal information.
-But all MOJ projects must have excellent data security and privacy properties.
-If they handle personal data, they must do so correctly.
-Projects must follow MOJ guidelines unless exceptional and approved circumstances apply.

-You can design your product to handle personal information correctly.
-There are a small number of extra steps you will have to take.
-Remember that personal data includes anything which might identify an individual.
-Even online identifiers, such as cookies, might be personal data.

-A full description of what the ICO considers to be personal information is here.

-Even though the GDPR replaces the Data Protection Act, a Data Protection Impact Assessment is still required for all projects.
-There are some exceptions, as described here.

-## Triage Standards Common Areas Guide
+Below are a series of common area guides from MOJ Digital & Technology Triage Standards.

-### Purposeful Capture of Data
+## Purposeful Capture of Data

 Only collect or store data if it is relevant, and needed for a specific purpose or task.

 Ensure that:

 -	Everyone on the team understands why specific data is collected and stored.
 They should be able to justify this, backed with legal reasoning, as required.
 -	Each product has a clear privacy notice, describing how any personal data is handled.
 The notice contains a clear description of what we will do with their information, why, and how.
 Write it in terminology the general public can understand.
 -	Using an individual’s information is only for the specific purposes or processes for which it was captured.
 There should be no superfluous information stored.
 -	The privacy notice describes any use of information for management or reporting purposes.
 Anonymise any personal information used for these purposes.
 In other words, before use, remove any fields or data that could identify the individual.
 -	You justify any special categories of needed information.
-Find a list of these categories, as outlined by the ICO, here.
+The [Information Commissioner's Office (ICO)](https://ico.org.uk) - the UK's independent regulatory office for data protection - has outlined [a list of special categories](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/special-category-data/#ib3).

-### Amending/Deleting Data
+## Amending/Deleting Data

-GDPR requires that individuals agree to the handling and processing of their personal information.
+EU GDPR & the UK Data Protection Act (2018) requires that individuals agree to the handling and processing of their personal information.
 Many systems will need processes, to change, prevent, or stop handling personal information.
 The process might be have to be manual.
-Quite apart from GDPR, these capabilities are generally useful for all MOJ systems.
+Quite apart from GDPR/DPA18, these capabilities are generally useful for all MOJ systems.

 Ensure that: